 More Likely to Use Scrum

-I would, however, borrow XP's ideals of building the simplest thing possible that solves the current problem and to not try and anticipate future needs.
+I would, however, borrow XP's ideals of building the simplest thing possible that solves the current problem and to not trying to anticipate future needs.
 And I'm also a proponent of refactoring when it makes sense to do so which is also an element of XP.

 Leave a Reply